F-Whalen/f-whalen.github.io/index.md

 [Final Project GISC 1411](/pdf/project1411.pdf)

 This is the final project for the very first GIS class I took.
 This is a PDF version of a PowerPoint presentation.
 Lone Star College Cy-Fair, Professor Michael Konvicka.
+An analysis of dog agility competitions in the Houston, TX area.

 "Oliver"